MichaelWehar/FourCornersProblem/README.md

 Cols 5 & 8

+# Runtime

+We provide an algorithm that runs in O(m * n) time on m by n matrices.

 # Code

 - Java code by Michael Wehar

 - Python code by Joseph Swernofsky

 # License